Chimera-tools/ChimPipe/docs/source/manual.rst

 Paired-end (PE) RNA-seq reads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ChimPipe has been designed to deal with `Illumina paired-end`_ RNA sequencing data.
 It takes two `FASTQ`_ files as input, one for the first mates and another one for the second mates in the read pairs respectively.
-Make sure that they are in the same directory and they are named according to this convention:
+They have to be located in the same directory and named according to this convention:

 .. _Illumina paired-end: http://technology.illumina.com/technology/next-generation-sequencing/paired-end-sequencing_assay.ilmn
 .. _FASTQ: http://maq.sourceforge.net/fastq.shtml